 Air Freight

-Air freight is a much faster method of shipping your belongings but it’s typically priced by weight and volume and is more costly as a result.
-It’s not always guaranteed that your belongings will arrive at your door.
+Air freight is a much faster method of shipping your belongings but is typically priced by weight and volume and is more costly.
+It's not always guaranteed that your belongings will arrive at your door.
 This is something that depends on your shipping company and the services they offer.

 Is it Expensive to Ship to Canada?